 - 2003: At some point, possibly during the first American invasion of Iraq, the long-forgotten (by most) tomb of the Assamite methuselah ur-Shulgi was disturbed, first by falling bombs and then by Iraqi deserters who were looking for plunder but wound up being the ravenous elders first meal.
 Ur-Shulgi eventually returned to Alamut where it murdered the sitting Eldest, rallied hardcore loyalists to its banner and alienated others by forbidding all religion save worship of the clans Antediluvian founder.
 The Vizier Tegyrius and Amr al-Ashrad, anticipating that the increasing tumult in Iraq might bring ur-Shulgi out of torpor, had already initiated a conspiracy within the clan to escape to the relative safety of the Camarilla.

-- 2005: Alex Foster's Signal Jammer, propagated by phone and wifi signals which are growing in popularity, has spiraled wildly out of control, steadily growing into the quagmire that persists today.
+- Signal Boost: Alex Foster's Signal Jammer, propagated by phone and wifi signals which are growing in popularity, has spiraled wildly out of control, steadily growing into the quagmire that persists today.

 - 2010: The Mandarinate is dissolved after Luna Demian devises a way to break through their wards and a successful assassination campaign is carried out in a rare joint effort between the Sects, some of it intentional, some of it coincidental.